NGabry/MetaPlex/README.md

 jump rate based off of just the total false reads within a pool.

-In using calibrator tags we are able to detect every instance in which a tag jump occurred in regard to a single index tag (barring any jumps that don't change sample assignment).
-In calculating this metric using non-calibrator tags, we lose this level of clarity.
-For example, if in the above example F01R12 and F01R15 were both True samples, we would not be able to flag the jumps which occurred in these samples as false, and would conclude that no jumps occurred within our pool.
-This example, while extreme, demonstrates how with each loss of a calibrator pair, our estimate of the jump rates becomes less exact.
+In using calibrator tags we are able to detect every instance in which a tag jump occurred in regard to a single index tag.
 Ultimately this estimate is conservative, as it doesn't take into account indexes which jump but don't actually change the sample assignment, such as the 11 index jumping from an F01R11 sample to another F01R11 sample, nor does it account for the potential for indexes to jump at differential rates.